Where to find free trees this Arbor Day

 Become a member of the Arbor Day Foundation.

 According to the Arbor Day Foundation website, those who sign up for membership (which costs $10) will be rewarded with 10 free trees.
 Members can choose from many varieties and select 10 trees that typically grow in their climate.
-Once the tree species have been selected, the Arbor Day Foundation will mail members their 6-to-12-inch trees to plant in their yards; for those who don’t want all the trees themselves, the foundation will send the remaining number to a friend.
+Once the tree species have been selected, the Arbor Day Foundation will mail members their 6-to-12-inch trees to plant in their yards; for those who don’t want all the trees themselves, the foundation will plant trees in a forest in need in your honor, through its network of planting partners.

 Article continues below advertisement